Sloy/retrofit-dynamic-endpoint-sample/README.md

 # Retrofit Dynamic Endpoint Sample
-I just wanted to quickly test if Retrofit handles a mutable endpoint which url can be modified.
+I just wanted to quickly test if Retrofit handles a mutable endpoint whose url can be modified.
 Since it works fine, I'll just share it here too.

 ### The magic
 ```java